onlyverysmall/kitty.io/README.md

-  models/  - All app models, like Navigator, User, and TreatDispenser views/   - All app views, like button views or the video player view main.js  - require.js configuration and app entry point app.js   - The app bootstrap logic, including which initial views to load. ros.js   - Wrapper around the ros.js library so all modules can load the same
+  models/  - All app models, like Navigator, User, and TreatDispenser views/   - All app views, like button views or the video player view main.js  - require.js configuration and app entry point app.js   - The app bootstrap logic, including which initial views to load ros.js   - Wrapper around the ros.js library so all modules can load the same
-             ros instance.
+             ros instance
 templates/ - HTML template files
 ```

 The models and views follow the [Asynchronous Module
 Definition](http://requirejs.org/docs/whyamd.html#amd)(AMD).
 Using
 [require.js](http://requirejs.org/), an AMD loader, each module, view, or other
-JavaScript file can specify only the JavaScript modules they depend on.
+JavaScript file can specify only the JavaScript modules it depends on.
 Require.js handles these dependencies and loads in the correct JavaScript files
-and even HTML templates as needed.
+and HTML templates as needed.

 #### Testing